mdn/content/files/en-us/web/api/websockets_api/using_websocketstream/index.md

 slug: Web/API/WebSockets_API/Using_WebSocketStream
 page-type: guide
 status:
+  - experimental
   - non-standard
 ---

 {{DefaultAPISidebar("WebSockets API")}}{{non-standard_header}}

-The {{domxref("WebSocketStream")}} API is a modern reimagining of WebSocket client-side JavaScript functionality.
-It is promise-based, and therefore simpler to work with than the traditional {{domxref("WebSocket")}} API in the modern JavaScript scosystem.
-In addition, it uses the [Streams API](/en-US/docs/Web/API/Streams_API) to handle receiving and sending messages, meaning that socket connections can take advantage of stream [backpressure](/en-US/docs/Web/API/Streams_API/Concepts#backpressure) automatically, regulating the speed of reading or writing to avoid bottlenecks in the application.
+The {{domxref("WebSocketStream")}} API is a {{jsxref("Promise")}}-based alternative to {{domxref("WebSocket")}} for creating and using client-side WebSocket connections. `WebSocketStream` uses the [Streams API](/en-US/docs/Web/API/Streams_API) to handle receiving and sending messages, meaning that socket connections can take advantage of stream [backpressure](/en-US/docs/Web/API/Streams_API/Concepts#backpressure) automatically, regulating the speed of reading or writing to avoid bottlenecks in the application.

-This article explains how to use the {{domxref("WebSocketStream")}} API to create a simple WebSocket client.
+This article explains how to use the {{domxref("WebSocketStream")}} API to create a WebSocket client.

-> [!NOTE]
-> Backpressure is an issue with the traditional `WebSocket` API — it has no way to apply backpressure, therefore when messages arrive faster than the application can process them, the application will either fill up the device's memory by buffering those messages, become unresponsive due to 100% CPU usage, or both.

 ## Feature detection